jaywest-dsci/CS410_final/README.md

   - "numpy", "matplotlib" – standard Python data stack

 - **Steps**:
+    - gathered 200 labeled images from the internet for model data
     - Images are converted to grayscale and downsampled to 50x50.
     - Persistence landscapes are computed for each image.
     - Labels are encoded and the dataset is split into test sets.